 Under Massachusetts law, the Superintendent is required to publish "rules and regulations pertaining to the conduct of teachers and students which have been adopted."
 Codes of discipline, as well as procedures used to develop such codes, shall be filed with the Dept. of Elementary and Secondary Education for information purposes only.
 Standards of conduct will be included in staff and student handbooks.
 These handbooks will be reviewed and approved annually by the School Committee.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 LEGAL REF.: M.G.L.
 71:37H